-Have you checked your credit report and found an error in it?
-Read our guide to learn how to dispute your credit report and prevent errors from damaging your credit score.
+Have you checked your credit report and found incorrect information?
+Read our guide to learn how to dispute your credit report and prevent errors and fraud from damaging your credit score.

-Credit scoring agencies provide people with their credit report and score, which allows them to see how their credit history has affected their lending profile.
+Credit scoring agencies will provide you with your credit report and score, allowing you to see how your credit history has affected your lending profile.

-This, in turn, will affect how likely that person is to receive credit and be accepted for a variety of products such as credit cards, mortgages, loans, bank accounts and even mobile phone and gas and electricity contracts.
+Your credit report affects how likely you are to receive credit and be accepted for a variety of products such as credit cards, mortgages, loans, bank accounts and even mobile phone and gas and electricity contracts.

-However, there are times when your credit report will display something that doesn't seem right, such as a missed bill payment that you paid on time or a technical error by the bank that made it look like you were going too far into your overdraft.
+However, there are times when your credit report will display something that doesn't seem right, such as a missed bill payment that you had paid on time, or a technical error by the bank that made it look like you were going too far into your overdraft.
 It is even worth checking that previous addresses are correct, if they are shown (Equifax has more detail than the others).

-There are unfortunately a range of errors that could crop up in your credit report.
+There are a range of errors that could crop up in your credit report.
 Incorrect information could be included, while accurate material might be missing.

-For example if you received a County Court Judgment and settle it within the required time, it is supposed to come off your record.
-However, the register or one of the credit reference agencies in theory might make an administrative error or have not received that information from the creditors.
+For example, if you received a County Court Judgment (CCJ) and settled it within the required time (one month usually), it should not appear on your record.
+However, the register or one of the credit reference agencies might make an administrative error or have not received the payment information from the creditors.

-It is worth noting, however, that these types of errors are rare.
-Even so, it is important to check your credit report as the consequences could be severe if an error has been sitting there for a long time.
+It's worth noting, however, that these types of errors are rare.
+Even so, it's important to check your credit report, as the consequences could be severe if an error has been sitting there for a long time.

-Other errors could be a missed bill payment that you managed to pay on time or even a credit card's activity being completely unrecorded, thus giving the impression that you have no financial history.
+Other errors could be a missed bill payment that you managed to pay on time, or even a credit card's activity being not being recorded, giving the impression that you have no financial history.
 Check that your previous addresses are correct and that your electoral roll information tallies.

 Fraudulent activity and technical errors can also impact on your credit score, not just your personal finances.

-If somebody has used your credit card without your knowledge, this could also be problematic for your credit score if you do not resolve the issue quick enough.
+If somebody has used your credit card without your knowledge, this could also be problematic for your credit score if you do not resolve the issue immediately.

-If you do find an error in your credit report, it is important to dispute it quickly.
+If you do find an error in your credit report, it's important to dispute credit report discrepancies quickly:

-- You should obviously have some evidence of the error being in fact an error, so any receipts or statements will be useful.
+You should have evidence of the error, so any receipts or statements will be useful.

-Unfortunately, as the process above suggests, most of the leg work falls onto the consumer.
-It can seem unfair if an error that is not your fault is recorded, especially if you then you have to chase up the issue.
+Unfortunately most of the leg work falls to the consumer.
+It can seem unfair if an error that's not your fault is recorded, especially if you then you have to chase up the issue.
 But, if you notice a mistake, dispute it so it can be corrected as soon as possible.

 Unfortunately, the pressure to fix credit report errors falls on the consumer, not the agency or creditor

-The same applies not just to a credit card company but if the incorrect information on your credit report is from a gas and electricity provider, mobile phone network, bank or mortgage lender and more.
-Nonetheless, the process should be the same.
+The same applies not just to a credit card company, but if the incorrect information on your credit report is from a gas and electricity provider, mobile phone network, bank or mortgage lender and more.
+But in each case the process should be the same.

-If your dispute goes unresolved after the investigation, then you are allowed to write a 200-word statement explaining your side of the story, which will then be saved alongside the disputed information.
+If your dispute goes unresolved after the investigation, then you're allowed to write a 200-word statement explaining your side of the story, which will then be saved alongside the disputed information.

 This will not improve your credit score, but it will allow future creditors to consider this statement before judging your application.

-They are most likely to have an error because a credit provider did not give them that information or there was an administrative error in recording your financial history.
+They're most likely to have an error because a credit provider didn't give them that information, or there was an administrative mistake in recording your financial history.

-Some argue that it should be the role of the credit reference agency to chase up banks and other credit providers for your information, rather than consumers having to file a complaint and get the error fixed.
+Some argue that it should be the role of the credit reference agency to chase up banks and other credit providers for correct information, rather than consumers having to file a complaint and get errors fixed.

-Unfortunately, this practice is unlikely to change so it is vital that consumers check
+Unfortunately, this is unlikely to change so it is vital that consumers check